Appearance & Reality > The Lord Jesus Christ > Strong and weak

 16 “And on the basis of faith in His name, it is the name of Jesus which has strengthened this man whom you see and know; and the faith which comes through Him has given him this perfect health in the presence of you all.

 This event had a great impact on the people.
 Acts 4:4 tells us that “many of those who had heard the message believed; and the number of the men came to be about five thousand”.
-We see then that manifestations of God’s power can go with meaningful and effective service, but it is service done with the right motives and according to God’s will.

 In the Old Testament, we see many obvious manifestations of spiritual power that took place according to God’s instructions.
 For example, God commanded Moses to deliver Israel out of Egypt, and through him, performed many signs and wonders.
-These signs and wonders were not performed to impress, but to fulfil God’s purposes.
+These signs and wonders were a demonstration of the power of God and for the fulfilment of His purposes.
+They were not meant to be viewed by others as a manifestation of the power of Moses.

-It is also helpful to note that God worked through Moses in this way after having trained and equipped him for the task.
+It is helpful to note that God worked through Moses in this way after having trained and equipped him for the task.
 At the age of forty, Moses was not ready.
 He rashly killed an Egyptian and had to flee Egypt.
 For the next forty years, in the wilderness, God trained him.
 After the years of training, Moses was ready to be used by God to manifest His power for the fulfilment of His purposes.

 Periods of obvious manifestations of God’s power

+God's power may be manifested in obvious forms or in forms that are not obvious, yet equally or more significant.
 It seems to me that during certain periods or phases in the outworking of His purposes, God manifests His power in more obvious forms.
 He does so for specific purposes.
 I will give three examples.

 One such phase is Israel’s deliverance from Egypt, their wandering in the wilderness, and their entry into Canaan.
 This is an important phase in the fulfilment of God’s purposes.
 During this phase, God performed many miracles.

 We should not long to experience the power of God in spectacular forms; neither should we be prejudiced against it.
-It is possible that God may wish to work through a believer's life in this way in spite of the dangers involved.
+It is not for us to lay down the conditions on which God should work in our lives.
+Sometimes He may work through our lives in spectacular ways in spite of the dangers involved.

 The healthy approach is to concentrate on developing our inward qualities, and at the same time, be ready for the Lord to work through us as He sees fit.

-It is not for us to lay down the conditions on how God should work in our lives.
-We should concentrate on equipping and preparing ourselves, such as developing our inward being, our attitudes and character, and also growing in the knowledge of the Scriptures, of God and His ways.
+This would mean that we concentrate on equipping and preparing ourselves, such as by developing our attitudes and character, and growing in the knowledge of the Scriptures, of God and His ways.
 As we grow in spiritual health and maturity, we submit to God and allow Him to work in and through us as He deems best.

 The danger of deception and the importance of positive inward qualities